tsgates/arch-wiki-markdown/wiki/Hybrid_graphics.md

 > ATI Dynamic Switchable Graphics

-This is a new technology similar to the one of Nvidia.
-There is no hardware multiplexer and gone into the market a few weeks/months ago.
+This is a new technology similar to the one of Nvidia as it uses no hardware multiplexer.

 Current Problems

-The Dynamic Switch needs Xorg support for the discrete videocard assigned to rendering [1].
+The Dynamic Switch needs Xorg support for the discrete videocard assigned for rendering to work [1].
+So, rendering on the discrete gpu will not work until the Xorg team adds support for it.

-So, the method listed here (and the AUR package related) will not work until Xorg team add support for the redering on a second card not attached to video.
-See here for more info.

-This means that with a muxless intel+ati design, you can't use your discrete card simply modprobing the module as listed down here.
+This means that with a muxless intel+ati design, you cannot use your discrete card by simply modprobing the radeon module.

 As of now, there are 3 choices:

-- Disable the discrete card and use only the intel one.
-In this case you can folow the instructions below to disable the radeon card.
+- Disable the discrete card and use only the intel igpu.
+This is not needed for kernels version >= 3.12 with radeon DPM enabled; the open source graphics driver manages the card automatically.
+For kernels older than 3.12, see the solution below.

 - Test and improve some virtualGL based program to make the switch, like the common-amd branch of bumblebee project.
 Check the project repository